 Financial regulations and standing orders relating to contracts and for the regulation of business are in place to ensure that Members and officers act in accordance with best practice, when dealing with the Authority's affairs.
 The Authority has a statutory duty under Section 151 of the Local Government Act 1972 to make arrangements for the proper administration of its financial affairs, and ensure that one of its officers has responsibility for the administration of these affairs.
 The Authority's designated Chief Finance Officer is the Treasurer.
-In his absence the Principal Accountant acts as the deputy section 151 officer.
+In the absence of the Treasurer the Head of Finance acts as the deputy section 151 officer.